ethereum/trinity/docs/introduction.rst

 Introduction
 ============

-Trinity is a program that connects to the Ethereum network to operate as a full or light node.
-It is built on top of Py-EVM which is a new implementation of the Ethereum Virtual Machine (EVM) written in Python.
+Trinity is an implementation of an Ethereum network node.
+It is built on top of Py-EVM which is an implementation of the Ethereum Virtual Machine (EVM) written in Python.

-Trinity and Py-EVM aim to replace existing Python Ethereum implementations to eventually become the defacto standard for the Python ecosystem.
+Trinity and Py-EVM are the successors to the deprecated py-ethereum project and are the current go-to implementations for the Python ecosystem.

 If none of this makes sense to you yet we recommend to checkout the `Ethereum <https://ethereum.org>`_ website as well as a